 The qualifying exam will be comprised of preparing and defending a grant application in the NIH/NRSA format.
 The topic of the grant is the area of the student’s thesis research in the laboratory of the Research Advisor.
 At least one aim of this proposal will consist of a specific translational or clinical aim.

-All efforts should be made to complete the Ph.D. within five years from the date matriculation.
+All efforts should be made to complete the PhD within five years from the date of matriculation.
 All students are expected to submit two or more first-authored primary research publications in peer-reviewed scientific journals.
 At least one manuscript must be accepted for publication prior to the thesis defense.

 Students begin in July by first taking MMED 410 Introduction to Human Physiology and Disease.
-The student will follow a progressive curriculum including Cell Biology; Metabolism and Pharmacology; Nucleic Acids, Gene Expression and Gene Regulation; Infection and Immunity; and Mammalian Genetics.
-The core series concludes with a course in Principles of Clinical Research for the Ph.D.
-Investigator, and a mentored Clinical Experience.
+The student will follow a progressive curriculum including Cell Biology; Metabolism and Pharmacology; Nucleic Acids, Gene Expression and Gene Regulation; Mammalian Genetics; and Infection and Immunity.
+The core series concludes with a course in Principles of Clinical and Translational Research and a mentored Clinical Experience.